Random walks generated by the Ewens distribution on the symmetric group: Representation theory techniques

 where the sum is over all irreducible representations of $G$ and $d_{\lambda}$ stands for the dimension of the representation $\lambda.$ The inverse transform leads to Plancherel's formula stated below.

-It establishes the connection with the total variation distance if we take $\mu$ on the left hand side to be the difference of the law of the Markov chain and the stationary distribution.
+It establishes the connection with the total variation distance if we take $\mu$ on the left hand side to be the difference of two measures.

-We also note that a Markov chain at step $t$ can be considered as $t-$fold convolution measure of the transition probabilities.
+We also note a fact about the Fourier transform of convolutions of measures, as a Markov chain at step $t$ can be viewed as $t-$fold convolution measure of the transition probabilities multiplied by the intial state vector.
 The convolution of two measures $\mu$ and $\nu$ is defined to be

 The Fourier transform of a convolution satisfies